About

 Jennie Sharp

-Local Naturalist and educator, Jennie Sharp, has been leading outdoor adventures for kids and adults since 2008, when she worked in Yosemite National Park.
+Local Naturalist and educator, Jennie Sharp, has been leading outdoor adventures for kids and adults since 2008.
 With almost ten years living in Central Oregon, she's acquired a wealth of local knowledge that she loves to share.
 She is both passionate about the natural world and performing arts and incorporates each of those passions into all she endeavors.

-She started Starshine in 2019 to fill a gap in after-school and summer camp offerings for local kids.
+She started Starshine in 2019 to offer summer camp offerings for local kids.
 Since then, Starshine has grown to offer programs not only for local kids, but also for kids and adults visiting Central Oregon from around the world.

 Jennie received a bachelors degree from UC Berkeley in Art History with a minor in Forestry in 2005.
 She earned a teaching license in 2007 from University of San Diego, and a Masters of Science in Leadership for Sustainability Education from Portland State University in 2012.